 Cough can be due to various reasons, ranging from a mild airway irritation to something that requires immediate attention.
 Parents or caregivers rush to a coughing baby to see what is wrong with them and sometimes see the little one giggling with a naughty face.
 That’s a fake cough.
 You may smile and cough back, and it can be a fun game for a while.

+It is extremely important to differentiate between real cough and fake cough so that immediate medical attention can be provided.
 If your baby fakes a cough, there is nothing to worry about, and it is normal as they are learning new skills and socializing.
 However, if your baby looks ill, or has a more prolonged cough, seek help from a pediatrician.
 Even if you know your baby fakes cough, keep an eye on them when they cough to ensure nothing is wrong.

 Read this post to know more about reasons, tips to stop your baby from faking coughs, and ways to differentiate real cough from fake cough in babies.